iSOLveIT/mkdocs-gen/docs/datasheets/timi/timi-96-datasheet.md

 ### Overview

-TIMI utilises a USB-to-Serial programmer for application and firmware updates, which programs both the Processor Flash memory, along with the on-board SPI Flash memory.
+TIMI utilizes a USB-to-Serial programmer for application and firmware updates, which programs both the Processor Flash memory, along with the on-board SPI Flash memory.

 The programmer, dubbed BBM-Prog, is the official BBM Programmer and can also be used for testing and debugging of TIMI applications using the Mates Studio IDE.

 ### Detail

-The BBM-PROG utilises the Silicon Labs CP2104 USB to UART bridge, and uses the TIMI’s Serial UART to load applications, firmware/PmmC and media content.
+The BBM-PROG utilizes the Silicon Labs CP2104 USB to UART bridge, and uses the TIMI’s Serial UART to load applications, firmware/PmmC and media content.

 ![BBM Programmer](img/bbm-programmer.png){: class="custom-img-center" }

-The BBM-PROG features a 3-pin jumper with shunt, which is present to change the way the programmer handles the Reset line, utilised by TIMI and other devices.
+The BBM-PROG features a 3-pin jumper with shunt, which is present to change the way the programmer handles the Reset line, utilized by TIMI and other devices.

 TIMI requires the jumper to be positioned like the image above, closest to the 5-way female header.
 This makes the programmer compatible with programming the 4D Labs Pixxi-28 processor.